Differential Expression (DE) Analysis¶

 pio.renderers.default = "png"

-base_dir = "https://raw.githubusercontent.com/bertis-informatics/msmu/refs/heads/main/data/sage_lfq"
+base_dir = "https://raw.githubusercontent.com/bertis-informatics/msmu/refs/heads/dev/data/sage_lfq"

 sage_idents = f"{base_dir}/sage/results.sage.tsv"